The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Conclusion

 We have shown that artificial \textit{Fermi}-LAT light curves generated from magnetic reconnection simulations are in general able to reproduce the characteristics of observed $\gamma$-ray flares of FSRQs.
 Such characteristics include the average flux level and minimum variability time scale.
 Also the power spectral densities of the artificial and observed light curves are compatible.
 We have further been able to show that it is possible to explain the observed fast minute-scale variability in FSRQs with fast plasmoids moving close to the line of sight.
 However, the times of the fast spikes in the magnetic reconnection simulations need to coincide with the times when the source was in the field of view of the LAT.

 These promising results motivate future work.
 From a theoretical perspective, it is desirable to compute the emission produced from multiple reconnection layers formed at different distances within the jet in an attempt to simulate the average $\gamma$-ray blazar emission (i.e., the QB).
 Extension of our radiative transfer calculations to times after the plasmoid exit from the layer, where they may undergo adiabatic expansion, would be necessary for computing a likely delayed radio signal following fast $\gamma$-ray flares.
-From an observational perspective, a systematic search for short outbursts in \textit{Fermi}-LAT data could provide further evidence for the presence of fast moving plasmoids in blazar jets.
+From an observational perspective, a systematic search for short outbursts in \textit{Fermi}-LAT data could provide further evidence for the presence of fast-moving plasmoids in blazar jets.

-\acknowledgments The authors would like to thank Justin Finke, Sara Buson, Matthew Kerr, Philippe Bruel and Roger Blandford for helpful discussions and comments on the manuscript.
-MM acknowledges support from the Alexander von Humboldt Foundation and the European Union's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie grant agreement GammaRayCascades No~843800.
-MP acknowledges support from the Lyman Jr.~Spitzer Postdoctoral Fellowship.
-MP and IC are supported by the Fermi Guest Investigation grant 80NSSC18K1745.
+\acknowledgments The authors would like to thank the anonymous referees for their constructive comments.
+The authors would also like to thank Justin Finke, Sara Buson, Matthew Kerr, Philippe Bruel, and Roger Blandford for helpful discussions and comments on the manuscript.
+M. M. acknowledges support from the Alexander von Humboldt Foundation and the European Union's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie grant agreement GammaRayCascades No~843800.
+MP acknowledges support from the Lyman Jr. Spitzer Postdoctoral Fellowship.
+M. P. and I. C. are supported by the Fermi Guest Investigation grant 80NSSC18K1745.

 The \textit{Fermi} LAT Collaboration acknowledges generous ongoing support from a number of agencies and institutes that have supported both the development and the operation of the LAT as well as scientific data analysis.
 These include the National Aeronautics and Space Administration and the Department of Energy in the United States, the Commissariat \`a l'Energie Atomique and the Centre National de la Recherche Scientifique / Institut National de Physique Nucl\'eaire et de Physique des Particules in France, the Agenzia Spaziale Italiana and the Istituto Nazionale di Fisica Nucleare in Italy, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), High Energy Accelerator Research Organization (KEK) and Japan Aerospace Exploration Agency (JAXA) in Japan, and the K.~A.~Wallenberg Foundation, the Swedish Research Council and the Swedish National Space Board in Sweden.